 The Teachings of Sri Tirtha Lal Mahanandhar

-These teachings are mostly contained in two quite large notebooks that I rediscovered during a recent visit to Nepal and Sri Tirtha Lal's family - although I should say families, since all four sons and three daughters have grown up and have families of their own.
-After 'growing up' with them and their father in my twenties and early thirties, as I grow older, I appreciate more and more the uniqueness of that experience and the love for him that I was so lucky to share then and still share, with and for them them, today.
+These teachings are mostly contained in two quite large notebooks that were rediscovered during a recent visit to Nepal and Sri Tirtha Lal's family - or, as I should say, families, since all four sons and three daughters have grown up and have families of their own.
+After living and 'growing up' with them and their father and mother in my youthful twenties and early thirties, now, as the years advance, I find myself appreciating more and more the uniqueness of that experience and the love for him that I was so lucky to share then and still share, with and for them them, today.

 TL, family and friends - Shivaratri Day 1971

-Believe it or not, most of these teachings were written down, but not originated, to a large extent by myself.
-Most of the earlier passages were written as a kind of précis of Tirtha Lal's teaching day by day in the very early years after I first met him as a rather naïve 22 year-old seeker around the beginning of 1971.
-As I remember, he would always check what I had written.
+Most of these teachings were written down, though not originated, to a large extent by myself.
+Most of the earlier passages were written as a kind of précis of Tirtha Lal's teaching day by day in the very early years after I first met him as a rather naïve 22 year-old seeker around the beginning of 1971, and, as I remember, he would always check what I had written.

 Some readers may recoil at the traditional 'guru-devotee' attitude and instructions that begin these teachings.
 Some, indeed, reject all gurus as some kind of super-salesmen with an agenda of ulterior motives, either for financial gain or worldly prestige.
 There is no denying that there are always some such charlatans in any field, however if it were not for the writings and teachings of those we count to be genuine, who have truly gone beyond the universal human condition and have used their remaining 'life-energy' to point the way and inspire us to seek the Truth, we would have very little to go on.

 In fact, Sri Tirtha Lal himself attributed everything in his own spiritual journey, in the absence of a guru or teacher, to his 'Father', Lord Shiva Mahadeva.
-He would compose a song to Shiva each year for the occasion of Shivaratri (some of which are included here) when he would sing this and give teaching and his blessing to friends and family at the picnic-style celebration in the woods behind Pashupati Temple.
+He would compose a song to Shiva each year for the occasion of Shivaratri (some of which are included here) when he would sing this and give teaching and his blessing to friends and family at the picnic-style celebration in the woods on the other side of the Bagmati River from Pashupati Temple.
 In perhaps one of the last photos of him (shown below) he is seated with his favourite picture of Lord Shiva behind him.
 God is the guru, and the guru is god.
 There is no doubt about it.

 Herein lies the basis for reconciling the paths of devotion and Knowledge (Bhakti and Gyana) and the teachings you will find here.
 If any further explanation were needed, the story of Sri Ramakrishna Paramahamsa, (briefly told here) should be enough to convince anyone of the unity of destination of all paths and the role of devotion in teaching the aspirant up to the very threshold of complete and final enlightenment - beyond form or formlessness or any semblance of duality - in which all is one and indivisible.

-For those however who find the idea of devotion hard to take, may I suggest that for 'God', 'Deity', 'Lord', 'Him' and the 'Supreme', you substitute ''Self', Emptiness', 'That', or any designation of the ultimate of your choosing, bearing in mind, of course, that any attraction, dedication of mind, feeling or degree of interest is, in fact, a form of devotion.
+For those however who find the idea of devotion hard to take, may I suggest that for 'God', 'Deity', 'Lord', 'Him' and the 'Supreme', you substitute Self, Awakened Mind, Emptiness, 'That', or any designation of your choosing, bearing in mind, of course, that any attraction, dedication of mind, feeling or degree of interest is, in fact, a form of devotion.
 "Where a man's treasure is, there will his heart be also".

 Interspersed here and there throughout these pages you will find some letters TL sent to me and to other followers.
 Then there are passages that he purposely dictated after sliding the notebook to me across the floor, some tape transcripts (unfortunately no-one thought to preserve the original audio tapes) and finally his own written pieces from earlier and later years.
 All of these original words (with some superficial editing of grammar etc.) are presented in green print, whereas the summaries that I wrote of his daily teachings you will see are in red.